TorchEnsemble-Community/Ensemble-Pytorch/README.md

 # Ensemble-Pytorch
 Implementation of scikit-learn like ensemble methods in Pytorch.

+## Methods
+* **FusionClassifier** / **FusionRegressor**
+  * In `Fusion`, the output from all base estimators is first aggregated as an average output.
+After then, a loss is computed based on the average output and the ground-truth.
+Next, all base estimators are jointly trained with back-propagation.
+* **VotingClassifier** / **VotingRegressor**
+  * In `Voting`, each base estimator is independently trained.
+The majority voting is adopted for classification, and the average over predictions from all base estimators is adopted for regression.
+* **BaggingClassifier** / **BaggingRegressor**
+  * The training stage of `Bagging` is similar to that of `Voting`.
+In addition, sampling with replacement is adopted when training each base estimator to introduce more diversity.
+* **GradientBoostingClassifier** / **GradientBoostingRegressor**
+  * In `GradientBoosting`, the learning target of a newly-added base estimator is to fit toward the negative gradient of the output from base estimators previously fitted with respect to the loss function and the ground-truth, using lease square regression.

 ## Installation

 Installing Ensemble-Pytorch package is simple.
 Just clone this repo and run `setup.py`.